talmeym/regurgitator-extensions-mq/README.md

 ## regurgitator over MQ

-regurgitator allows the mocking of mq services by providing an ``mq message bridge`` to allow the capture of an mq request from one queue or topic, the processing of that request as a message through regurgitator and the subsequent placing of any response onto another mq destination.
+regurgitator allows the mocking of mq services by providing an ``mq message bridge`` to allow the capture of an mq request from one queue or topic, the processing of that request as a message through regurgitator and the subsequent placing of any response on another mq destination.

 ### mq message bridge